mariuszmalek/mariuszmalek/README.md

 Hey there 👋

 I'm Mariusz, a full-stack programmer, creative developer and visionary who specializes in back-end development.
 I put emphasis on translating user-centric projects into websites or applications that run very fast.
-My mission is to create great things
+My mission is to create great things.

 Want to know more about me?
 [Check out my website.](https://mariuszmalek.com/)

 🌱 I’m currently learning Rust and Flutter

 <br>